mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 JSON
 --------------
 For more complicated sequences of buttons, such a multiple button presses or sending RAW IR commands, you may do an HTTP POST with a JSON object that contains an array of commands which the receiver will parse and transmit.
 Payload must be a JSON array of JSON objects.

 Parameters
 - `data` - IR code data, may be simple HEX code such as `"A90"` or an array of int values when transmitting a RAW sequence
 - `type` - Type of signal transmitted.
-Example `"SONY"`, `"RAW"`, `Delay` or `"Roomba"` (and many others)
+Example `"SONY"`, `"RAW"`, `"Delay"` or `"Roomba"` (and many others)
 - `length` - Bit length, example `12`
 - `pulse` - Repeat a signal rapidly.
-Example `2`.
+Default `1`.
 Sony based codes will not be recognized unless pulsed at least twice.
 - `pdelay` - Delay between pulses in milliseconds.
-Default 100
+Default `100`
 - `repeat` - Number of times to send the signal.
+Default `1`.
 Useful for emulating multiple button presses for functions like large volume adjustments or sleep timer
-- `rdelay` - Delay between repeats
+- `rdelay` - Delay between repeats in milliseconds.
+Default `1000`
 - `khz` - Transmission frequency in kilohertz.
 Only needed when transmitting RAW signal.
 Default `38`

 3 Button Sequence Example JSON